Package 'mariner'

 FUN

-Function taking two parameters (i.e., 'fg', 'bg') defining how enrichment should be calculated.
+Function with at least two parameters (i.e., 'fg', 'bg') defining how enrichment should be calculated.
 Must produce a single value (numeric of length one).
+The first and second parameters must represent fg and bg, respectively.

 nBlocks